-So, yes you can still make soft fluffy steamed bao buns without any premixed flour and with just few basic ingredients you probably already have at home!
-They won’t be white, but you won’t be disappointed either!
+So, yes you can still make soft fluffy steamed bao buns without any premixed flour and with just a few basic ingredients you probably already have at home!
+They won’t be as white as the ones in dim sum restaurants, but you won’t be disappointed either!

-Pour the yeast mixture into the dry ingredients
+Pour the yeast mixture into the dry ingredients.
+Add cooking oil

 Use a dough attachment hook and start kneading the dough until it forms a smooth non-sticky dough, about 2 minutes.
 If you are kneading by hands, you need to knead for around 10 minutes until the dough is really smooth and no longer sticky.
 The kneading part is very important in yielding that smooth steamed buns

 Place the dough in a lightly oiled bowl to let it rest for about 30-45 minutes in a warm place (about 85-90 F is perfect) or a bit longer in the winter time.
 It may double in size or close to double in size